pluginpal/strapi-webtools/MIGRATION.md

 ##### 6. Start Strapi

 When starting Strapi, the migrations will automatically trigger and preserve all the data about URL alias you had previously stored in the database.

-##### 7. Data structure change

-In the alpha versions, when you'd fetch an entry that had a URL alias, you would see that alias in the response.
-That field (`url_path`) would be injected through a query hook.

-Starting from beta, this behavior will change as the URL alias becomes a native relation.
-Meaning you will have to use `populate` to get it in the response of a fetch query.

 ## From alpha.9 (or 10) to alpha.11